Schitt's Creek: Synopsis

-The wealthy Rose family — video store magnate Johnny (Eugene Levy), his wife and former soap opera actress Moira (Catherine O'Hara), and their pampered, self-centred adult children David (Dan Levy) and Alexis (Annie Murphy) — lose their fortune after being defrauded by their business manager.
+The wealthy Rose family — video store magnate Johnny (Eugene Levy), his wife and former soap opera actress Moira (Catherine O'Hara), and their pampered, self-centered adult children David (Dan Levy) and Alexis (Murphy) — lose their fortune after being defrauded by their business manager.
 With their mansion seized by the government, they are forced to move to their sole remaining asset: a remote town named Schitt's Creek somewhere in Canada, which Johnny bought the legal deed to for David's birthday in 1991 as a joke.

 The Roses begin living in two adjacent rooms in the town's run-down motel.
 As the family adjusts to their new lives, their well-to-do attitudes conflict with the town's more provincial residents, including mayor Roland Schitt (Chris Elliott), his wife Jocelyn (Jenn Robertson), and their son Mutt (Tim Rozon), the motel's clerk Stevie Budd (Emily Hampshire), town council members Ronnie Lee (Karen Robinson) and Bob Currie (John Hemphill), veterinarian Ted Mullens (Dustin Milligan), and Jazzagal member and Café Tropical waitress Twyla Sands (Sarah Levy).